By default, each firewall stores its log files locally.

 To use Panorama for centralized log monitoring and report generation,

-services include the syslog servers, email servers, SNMP trap servers,
+include syslog servers, email servers, SNMP trap servers, or HTTP-based

-or HTTP-based services.
-In addition to forwarding firewall logs,
+services.
+In addition to forwarding firewall logs, you can forward

-you can forward the logs that the Panorama management server and
+the logs that the Panorama management server and Log Collectors

-Log Collectors generate.
-The Panorama management server, Log Collector,
+generate.
+The Panorama management server, Log Collector, or firewall

-or firewall that forwards the logs converts them to a format that
+that forwards the logs converts them to a format that is appropriate

-is appropriate for the destination (syslog message, email notification,
+for the destination (syslog message, email notification, SNMP trap,

 Forward logs from firewalls to Panorama and from Panorama